Binder

 Changing the Snapshots

 The standard model runs for 100,000 years and starts writing data files at 1,000 years with 10 files per time decade.
 In this example we only want to run the simulation for 10,000 years with only 5 snapshots per decade.
 This can easily be set by modifying Simulation.t.snapshots.
+The starting time has to be included to write outputs for the initial conditions.

 [11]: